 How do I verify a VPN profile deployment succeeded in Intune?

 Profile deployment status and device check-in data are visible in the Intune admin center under Devices > Configuration profiles.
 Look for deployment success rates, device association, and error details to troubleshoot.
-Checkpoint vpn edge

 Can I deploy VPN profiles to user groups or device groups?

 Yes.
 Intune supports targeting by user groups or device groups, making it flexible to roll out by department, location, or device type.
+Vpn for edge free: an in-depth, user-friendly guide to private, fast browsing with edge-friendly VPNs 2026

 Is certificate-based authentication mandatory?